 #13.
 Don’t let them know how much we appreciate the booking

 No warm smile on our way out the “door,” and please, no thank you note.

-(If we leave them really happy, this one might not matter as much, because they WILL want us back.
+(If we leave them really happy, they WILL want us back.
 Still, some heartfelt thanks can go a long way towards keeping us top of mind for the next time.)

 No More Good Paying Bookings!